7 Tips for Your Follow-Up Appointments After Weight Loss SurgeryDecember 26, 2018

 Tip 6 - Talk about an exercise plan

 Having an exercise plan is essential for long-term weight loss success.
 Even before you have surgery, begin developing a plan about how you are going to exercise.
 Join a gym or partner with a friend to exercise.
-Having a workout partner helps hold both accountable to the exercise plan.
+Having a workout partner helps hold both accountable for the exercise plan.
 After surgery, implement your plan.
 Start with walking and gradually add more time and intensity to your workouts.
 Talk to your provider about your plan at your follow-up appointment.

 Tip 7 - Discuss support systems